Sessions College for Professional Design

-Sessions College for Professional Design is a private for-profit online college in Tempe, Arizona.
-It offers associate degrees, undergraduate certificates, and vocational certificates.
+Sessions College is a private for-profit online college in Tempe, Arizona.
+It offers bachelor degrees, associate degrees, undergraduate certificates, and vocational certificates.
 It is accredited by the Distance Education Accrediting Commission (DEAC) and accredited at the certificate program level by Middle States Commission on Secondary Schools.

 History

 Sessions was originally founded as a start-up company in 1997, where it operated out of New York City before relocating in 2009 to Tempe, Arizona, when it expanded from a certificate-only institution to an accredited, associate degree-granting college.
-Sessions College now enrolls approximately 773 students in associate degree and certificate programs in subjects including graphic design, web design, digital media, illustration, advertising design, digital photography, and fine arts.
-In 2017, Sessions was included on Graphic Design USA’s list of Top Graphic Design Schools.
+Sessions College now enrolls approximately 417 students in bachelor degree, associate degree and certificate programs in subjects including graphic design, web design, digital media, illustration, advertising design, digital photography, and fine arts.
+In 2017, Sessions was included on Graphic Design USA's list of Top Graphic Design Schools.

 Academics

-The College is run by President Gordon Drummond and CEO Doris Granatowski.
+The college is run by President Gordon Drummond and CEO Zane Vella.
 Outside of Sessions College, Drummond serves on the board of the Distance Education Accreditation Commission.
 Until 2015, he was also a board member of the Middle States Association Commission on Secondary Schools.

-Sessions College’s 2019 student-to-faculty ratio is 8:1.
+Sessions College's 2019 student-to-faculty ratio is 8:1.
 The faculty is composed of working professionals in the art and design industries.
 Faculty use an asynchronous, project-based learning model to deliver regular, online instruction, critiques, discussions, and weekly assignments.
 For a number of courses, students can choose between a structured, scheduled course and a self-paced option.
 Throughout their courses, students receive consistent individualized feedback on their work from professors, as well as feedback from peers.

-Sessions College has a partnership with Excelsior College, allowing students to apply their Sessions credits to Excelsior to pursue a bachelor’s degree in Business and Management or Technology Management in under two years.